colinccook/AspNetCoreEventSourcing/README.md

 * Control will [assign the Work](src/EventFlow/AggregateRoots/Works/Commands/WorkAssignedCommand.cs) to an `Operative`
 * `Operatives` will then pick up this work and will result in one of two outcomes
   * When `Work` is completed it is [marked as completed](src/EventFlow/AggregateRoots/Works/Commands/WorkCompletedCommand.cs)
-  * If the `Operative` cannot complete work they [abandon it](src/EventFlow/AggregateRoots/Works/Commands/WorkAbandonedCommand.cs)abandon it.
+  * If the `Operative` cannot complete work they [abandon it](src/EventFlow/AggregateRoots/Works/Commands/WorkAbandonedCommand.cs).
 The `Work` is then back with Control to assign to another `Operative`

 ### How it Works